 Who was Lieutenant Flipper?
-Was he Martyr or Myth?
+Was he a Martyr or a Myth?

 · 20th Century: Flipper was pardoned by President Clinton.